nikawang/ActiveMQInPractices/failover/README.md

+- Keep the default configuration in file activemq.xml of the ActiveMQ shipped in Fuse 6.0.
 - Start the broker A in 10.66.218.108 and the broker B in 10.66.218.10
 - Run the main application in the per.daniel.activemq.Consumer class
 - Run the main application in the per.daniel.activemq.Publisher class